-Citrix, then known as Citrus, was founded in 1989 by Ed Iacobucci, a former IBMer who was the chief architect of the OS/2 computer operating system that was jointly created by IBM and Microsoft.
-Iacobucci saw a big opportunity to develop a multiuser version of OS/2 for remote access as businesses migrated from individual computers to networks of connected computers.
-The Citrix multiuser OS he developed was low cost, easy to install and administer and offered centralized control.
-In September 1989, we invested in Citrix, with John Doerr taking a board seat.
+Citrix, then known as Citrus, was founded in 1989 by Ed Iacobucci.
+Ed was a former IBMer who was the chief architect of the OS/2 computer operating system that was jointly created by IBM and Microsoft.
+Ed saw a big opportunity to develop a multi-user version of OS/2 for remote access as businesses migrated from individual computers to networks of connected computers.
+The Citrix multi-user OS he developed was low cost and offered centralized control.
+It was also easy to install and administer.
+In September 1989, Kleiner Perkins invested in Citrix, with John Doerr taking a board seat.

 Citrix demonstrates our commitment to sticking with entrepreneurs even when the going gets tough.
 We negotiated the life-saving agreement with Microsoft, secured additional investment from Intel, played a key role in retaining Mark Templeton as President in 1998, and added Tyrone Pike as a director.
 At the company's 25-year reunion, management credited Kleiner Perkins for staying the course through hard times and adding real value to the company.
-The firm’s patience was handsomely rewarded, as Citrix became one of our highest-returning investments ever.
+Kleiner's patience was handsomely rewarded as Citrix became one of our highest-returning investments ever.